buidles/Simple-Vehicle-Register/README.md

 **Possible Improvements**

+- Estimate gas costs and refactor if needed.
 - Full validation of all function parameters.
 - Admin account/s that can perform any action should it be needed.
 - Charge users for transactions.